Trump pardons black heavyweight champion

 Mr Trump shook hands with current and former heavyweight champions at the White House during the announcement of the full pardon on Thursday.

-Linda Bell Haywood, the maternal great-great niece of Jack Johnson, was also present.
+Linda Bell Haywood, the maternal great-great niece of Jack Johnson, was also present, as was current heavyweight champion Deontay Wilder.

 What did Trump say?